They say Raja Ampat casts a spell on all those who visit and we couldn’t agree more

 - Blue Magic, Dampir Strait

 This is the most difficult dive we did.
 We had to do negative entry and super hard finning to 25m.
-I’m glad I was using long fins so it wasn’t that hard for me.
+I’m glad I was diving with long fins so it wasn’t as hard for me.
 We were looking for oceanic manta but did not see.
 But still enough action with school of barracuda, sharks, and bump head parrot fish.

 How to Get to Raja Ampat

 Sea Safari 8 departs from Sorong.
 I think all liveaboard dive boats depart from Sorong.
 Sorong Port is about 30 minutes by car/taxi from the airport.

 - There is NO direct flight from Manila to Sorong.